John Soane: Family problems

 Soane hoped that one or both of his sons would also become architects.
 His purchase of Pitzhanger Manor was partially an inducement to this end.
 But both sons became increasingly wayward in their attitude and behaviour, showing not the slightest interest in architecture.
 John was lazy and suffered from ill health, whereas George had an uncontrollable temper.
 As a consequence Soane decided to sell Pitzhanger in July 1810.

 John was sent to Margate in 1811 to try to help his illness and it was here that he became involved with a woman called Maria Preston.
 Soane agreed reluctantly to John's and Maria's marriage on 6 June, on the agreement that her father would produce a dowry of £2000, which failed to happen.
 Meanwhile, George who had been studying law at Cambridge University developed a friendship with James Boaden.
 George developed a relationship with Boaden's daughter Agnes and one month after his brother's wedding married her on 5 July.
-He wrote to his mother 'I have married Agnes to spite you and father'.
+He wrote to his mother "I have married Agnes to spite you and father".

 George Soane tried to extort money from his father in March 1814 by demanding £350 per annum, and claiming he would otherwise be forced to become an actor.
-Agnes gave birth to twins in September, one child died shortly after.
+Agnes gave birth to twins in September, one of whom died shortly after.
 By November her husband George Soane had been imprisoned for debt and fraud.
 In January 1815 Eliza paid her son's debts and repaid the person he had defrauded to ensure his release from prison.

-In 1815 an article was published in the Champion for 10 to 24 September entitled The Present Low State of the Arts in England and more particularly of Architecture.
+In 1815 an article was published in the Champion for 10 to 24 September entitled "The Present Low State of the Arts in England and more particularly of Architecture".
 In the article Soane was singled out for personal attack; although anonymous it soon emerged that his son George had written the article.
-On 13 October, Mrs Soane wrote 'Those are George's doing.
+On 13 October, Mrs Soane wrote "Those are George's doing.
 He has given me my death blow.
-I shall never be able to hold up my head again'.
-Soane's wife died on 22 November 1815, she had been suffering from ill health for some time.
-His wife's body was interred on 1 December in the churchyard of St Pancras Old Church.
-He wrote in his diary for that day 'The burial of all that is dear to me in this world, and all I wished to live for!'
+I shall never be able to hold up my head again".
+Soane's wife had been suffering from ill health for some time, and died on 22 November 1815.
+Her body was interred on 1 December in the churchyard of St Pancras Old Church.
+Soane wrote in his diary for that day, "The burial of all that is dear to me in this world, and all I wished to live for!"
 George and Agnes had another child, this time a son, Frederick (born 1815).